ohsugi/ohsugi/README.md

 - Jogging 👟
 - Coffee ☕
 - Strategy games ♟️
+- Camping 🏕️
-- Playing with my two little kids 👨‍👧‍👦
+- Playing board games with family 👨‍👧‍👦

 Thanks for stopping by!